nextstrain/augur/docs/releases/migrating-v5-v6.md

 ### What's the same

 You still pass in your tree, metadata, and node-data files with `--tree`, `--metadata`, and `--node-data` - just like in `export v1`.
-Similarly, you can pass in files containing colors, latitute, and longitude data using `--colors` and `--lat-longs`, respectively.
+Similarly, you can pass in files containing colors, latitude, and longitude data using `--colors` and `--lat-longs`, respectively.

 ### Different outputs